S3MTFoundationv0/s3mt.xyz/README.md

 ## Project Overview

-The S3MT protocol aims to democratize access to commodity markets by minting synthetic tokens that track the value of precious metals such as gold, silver, and platinum.
-Leveraging Solana’s high throughput and low fees, S3MT provides:

 - **Institutional-grade custody** via decentralized price oracles
 - **Presale mechanism** to bootstrap initial liquidity and community participation